A hardware mod that gives your TI-84 calculator internet access, ChatGPT integration, and more.

 Using Physics

-From the main menu, select PHYSICS
+From the main menu, select PHYSICS, then pick a branch:

 OTA Updates